Introduction

 - use LLMs to interact with your R scripts text outputs

-- build the tool using the Shinkai AI assistance
+- build the tool using Shinkai AI-assisted tool builder

 - code the tool